TrevorScripts/hamilton-support-assistant/README.md

 ## Purpose

-Built during onboarding at Hamilton Motor Company to reduce average handle time and give support agents a faster, more consistent way to match customers to the right product.
+Built for onboarding at Hamilton Motor Company to reduce average handle time and give support agents a faster, more consistent way to match customers to the right product.
 Demonstrates practical LLM deployment in a customer-facing support context.